chenhy97/MicroFI/README.md

 # MicroFI
-The repo contains the running results of injection execution and the source codes of non-intrusive Reuqest Marker and the Fault Injection Orchestrator for the paper "MicroFI:Non-Intrusive and Prioritized Request-Level Fault Injection Testing for Microservice Applications".
-Since it is a fault injection tools to online test the resiliency of a microservice application, we do not provide any offline data.

 ## Requirements
 - A kubernetes cluster that is deployed with service mesh (Istio).
 - A microservice system with distributed tracing.